Exercise 2: Buy a laptop

 Use the Mouse class to perform the actual click on the area where the text is found.

 Note: The GetTextLocations returns the location of the text relative to the text object it was called from.

-However, the Mouse class requires absolute coordinates, so you will have to modify this data.
+However, the Mouse class requires absolute coordinates, so you have to modify the data you received.

 For more details, see the SDK reference for your development language.

 Add code to click the CHECKOUT button on the cart dropdown that appears on the top-right.